nilsmartel/string/README.md

 ## Why is `shell-string` good for templating files?

 Because you practically have no restrictions.
-You have the full power of any shell command at hand, even javascript if you want.
-Basically you can write the stuff you have to substitute in any language you want.
-You can even use this to write your own substitution style of doing things.
-Most importantly, you don't have to.
+You need to just drop in some environment variables?
+Easy, just write `{{ echo $MY_VAR }}` into the template.
+Is complex logic needed?
+You could write `{{ console.log(crazyStuff()) }}` and you're golden.
+Just execute with `--shell=node`
+You want to use `haskell` in your template files?
+Use haskell!

+The `string template` command is so powerful, because it doesn't do the heavy lifting itself, like a lot of alternatives do.
+Instead it relies on using EVRYTHING, you could use in the terminal.
+You can specify, how a command get's interpreted, be it by `ghci`, `python` or `sh` (which is the default).

+Using `string template` you could even set up your very own workflow for templating files.
+This is especially useful in CI or when configuring a fresh system.

 ### How does that look?
 ```yaml